0.0.0

 4. Force the final computed extent on the element by calling (setf bounds).

 A layout must deal in px units.
-The extent supplied to suggest-bounds and (setf bounds) must only contain px units.
-An element is however allowed to use other units for the extent returned from suggest-bounds.
+The extent supplied to suggest-size and (setf bounds) must only contain px units.
+An element is however allowed to use other units for the extent returned from suggest-size.
 However, be aware that the absolute size of units depends on the currently bound unit parent (See Units).
 The layout must set this parent to itself when resolving units.

 Some layouts may temporarily hide elements or regions from view.
 In order to force a region to be visible, the function ensure-visible can be used.
 This function will traverse upwards to ensure that every layout along the way makes the desired region visible as best possible.